jj2773/Vacation_Search_Challenge/README.md

 ##  Approach
 ## Weather Database
-Random GPS coordinates are generated and passed to the OpenWeather API which returns weather conditions.
+Random GPS coordinates are generated and citipy returns a nearest city.
+This city is then passed to the OpenWeather API which returns weather conditions.

 ## Vacation Search
 By limiting cities according to the users desirable temperature ranges, a subset for vacation planning is offered.